MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 ---
-title: "Managed migration process guide for use with Mover" ms.reviewer: ms.author: jhendr
+title: "Managed migration guide for use with Mover" ms.reviewer: ms.author: jhendr
 author: JoanneHendrickson